appfast-io/docs/docs/BLOCKS/article-list.md

 title: Article List
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Article List is a block that allows you to display a list of articles on the screen.
+It uses the managed articles in the [Posts plugin](../PLUGINS/posts).

 ## Common Properties